 RNNs are a pivotal advancement in NLP due to their ability to handle sequences, such as sentences or longer texts.
 Unlike feedforward networks, RNNs have loops allowing information to persist, mimicking memory.
 This architecture is beneficial for tasks where context from earlier in the sequence is necessary to understand or predict later elements, such as language translation or sentiment analysis (Hochreiter & Schmidhuber, 1997).

 Introduction to Tokenization, Word Embeddings, and Attention Mechanisms

-Tokenization:
+/

+Tokenization

 Tokenization is the process of breaking down text into smaller units, called tokens.
 This could involve splitting text into words, syllables, or subwords.
 Effective tokenization is crucial for preparing input data for neural networks in NLP tasks.

-Word Embeddings:
+Word Embeddings

 Word embeddings are dense vector representations of words that capture contextual and semantic meanings.
 Models like Word2Vec (Mikolov et al., 2013) or GloVe (Pennington et al., 2014) provide a way for neural networks to understand text data by converting words into vectors that reflect their semantic relationships in a high-dimensional space.

-Attention Mechanisms:
+Attention Mechanisms

 Attention mechanisms have transformed the capabilities of neural networks by allowing models to focus on different parts of the input sequence when performing a task.
 This is particularly useful in tasks like machine translation, where the relevance of input words can vary depending on the context.
 The introduction of attention in models such as the Transformer (Vaswani et al., 2017) allows for more nuanced understanding and generation of language.

 Common Architectures Used in NLP

+/

-Recurrent Neural Networks (RNNs):
+Recurrent Neural Networks (RNNs)

 As mentioned, RNNs are crucial for sequence modelling tasks.
 Variants like LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Units) address the vanishing gradient problem common in standard RNNs, allowing for better learning of dependencies in long text sequences (Chung et al., 2014).

-Transformers:
+Transformers

 Transformers have become the backbone of modern NLP systems, largely replacing RNNs in many applications.
 They rely entirely on attention mechanisms, without recurrence, to process input data in parallel and capture complex word relationships.
 This architecture not only improves performance but also significantly speeds up training (Vaswani et al., 2017).